-A Deal In The LA Teachers Strike — Now, Union Members To Vote
+A Tentative Deal In The LA Teachers Strike — Now, Union Members To Vote

 The week before the strike, Beutner visited the state Capitol in Sacramento to ask for more funding for the district, and in many press events since, he's emphasized that 90 percent of the district's funding comes from the state of California.

-At a Tuesday press conference, Caputo-Pearl and Beutner did not share details of the tentative deal.
+At a Tuesday press conference, Caputo-Pearl and Beutner said that the tentative deal would increase teachers' salary, reduce class sizes, and put more support staff in schools — though they did not share details.

+Caputo-Pearl also mentioned that the agreement touched on special education, standardized testing and keeping charter schools accountable.

 Los Angeles, is home to the country's second-largest school district and serves almost a half-million students.
 Most schools have remained open throughout the strike, staffed by administrators, volunteers and substitutes teachers.